Step 1: Learn more about the block scheduling process

 What courses will I be blocked into?

-Unlike fall quarter, you will only be enrolled into some major and support courses, and possibly GE area A courses.
+Unlike fall quarter, you will only be enrolled into some major and support courses.

 The courses you are block enrolled in for winter and spring quarters are not necessarily those that you had planned via PolyPlanner.